This post was last updated on November 11th, 2021 at 01:00 pm

-To help you as best we can; we’ve put together some of the primary information issued by the government for the private rental sector.
-We’re aware that things are changing almost daily, and we’re keeping a close eye on the news and will be updating this page as the government continues to issue further guidance and support.
+To help you as best we can; we’ve put together some of the primary information issued by the government regarding rental properties and lettings.
+As you know, things are continually changing – but we’re keeping a close eye on the news and will be updating this page as new guidance and support is issued.

 Click the links below to navigate through this update: